-In order to generate additional returns, the Fund may lend Portfolio Securities to securities borrowers acceptable to the Fund pursuant to the terms of a securities lending agreement between the Fund and any such borrower under which: (i) the borrower will pay to the Fund a negotiated securities lending fee and will make compensation payments to the Fund equal to any distributions received by the borrower on the securities borrowed; (ii) the securities loans must qualify as "securities lending arrangements" for the purposes of the Tax Act; and (iii) the Fund will receive collateral security.
+In order to generate additional returns, the Fund may lend Portfolio Securities to securities borrowers acceptable to the Fund pursuant to the terms of a securities lending agreement between the Fund and the Securities Lending Agent (defined herein) under which: (i) the borrower will pay to the Fund a negotiated securities lending fee and will make compensation payments to the Fund equal to any distributions received by the borrower on the securities borrowed; (ii) the securities loans must qualify as "securities lending arrangements" for the purposes of the Tax Act; and (iii) the Fund will receive collateral security.
 The Fund may only lend the portion of the securities of a Portfolio issuer that is not subject to a covered call option.
-The Fund will appoint the Custodian to act as securities lending agent in the event that it lends Portfolio Securities to securities borrowers.
-Such agent will be responsible for the ongoing administration of the securities loans, including the obligation to mark-to-market the collateral on a daily basis.
+The Fund will appoint the Custodian to act as securities lending agent in the event that it lends Portfolio Securities loans, including the obligation to mark-to-market the collateral on a daily basis.
 Acceptable collateral would generally be limited to Government of Canada or provincial treasury securities or other liquid collateral as approved by the Board of Directors of the Manager, in each case with a value equal to 105% of the value of the securities on loan.
+Any securities lending transactions entered into by the Fund may be terminated by the Fund at any time.